 Laos is very laid back and Don Det is no exception.
 Although the main goal of visiting Don Det is relaxing there are still a few activities that you can do.

 These rare dolphins only exist in two parts of the Mekong, Kratie, Thailand and here in the 4000 Islands Laos.
 Plus its estimated that there are less than a hundred left.
-Unfortunately when I was here the dolphins were down in Kratie so I never had a chance to see them, which left me with more time to sip a pina colada by the pool.
+Unfortunately when I was here the dolphins were down in Kratie so I never had a chance to see them, which left me with more time to sip a pina colada by the pool at Little Eden.

 Whether you are on a sunset tour or on a deck of a restaurant, this is a MUST.
 Every night you are here you must watch the sun sink into the Mekong.
 I’m a huge fan of sunsets and sunrises so you should be doing this everywhere but especially here.
 The same goes for sunrise.

-Khone Phapheng Falls is the largest waterfall (by volume) in South East Asia.
+Khone Phapheng Falls is the largest waterfall (by volume) in South East Asia and an epic place to visit in Laos.
 There is a viewpoint that provides great views of the falls below.

 Catch it.
 Grill it.
 Eat it.